 That said the majority of expats choose to be cremated in Spain.

 I have Expat Insurance, why do I need a funeral plan?

 Having ex-pat insurance will undoubtedly help your family, but this will take time to be paid to your family and will not help them through the stressful process of arranging your funeral in a country that will have different customs and procedures.

-Just one telephone call to Golden Leaves in their Spanish Offices will ensure that all your funeral arrangements are taken care of as you would have wanted.
+Just one telephone call to Golden Leaves in Spain will ensure that your funeral arrangements detailed in your plan are taken care of as you would have wanted.

 Are funerals in Spain more expensive than the UK?